 - Excellent written and verbal communication skills

-- Proficiency with avionics hardware spanning integrated circuits, PCBA boards, sensors/transducers, functional troubleshooting, and defect detection
+- Familiarity and comfort with avionics hardware spanning integrated circuits, PCBA boards, sensors/transducers, functional troubleshooting and defect detection

-- Proficiency with hardware blueprints/schematics and circuit functions based on designs
+- Familiarity and comfort with hardware blueprints/schematics and circuit functions based on designs

 - Superior organizational and analytical skills with keen attention to detail and quality

 - To conform to U.S. Government space technology export regulations, including the International Traffic in Arms Regulations (ITAR) you must be a U.S. citizen, lawful permanent resident of the U.S., protected individual as defined by 8 U.S.C.
 1324b(a)(3), or eligible to obtain the required authorizations from the U.S. Department of State.
 Learn more about the ITAR here.

 SpaceX is an Equal Opportunity Employer; employment with SpaceX is governed on the basis of merit, competence and qualifications and will not be influenced in any manner by race, color, religion, gender, national origin/ethnicity, veteran status, disability status, age, sexual orientation, gender identity, marital status, mental or physical disability or any other legally protected status.